Chapter 13: Carbon Arc Cutting (CAC)

 Overview

-Carbon arc cutting (cac) and gouging is an arc cutting process that allows varying amounts of metal to be removed from a metal area using a carbon electrode.
-It is now used in conjunction with compressed air, but this has only been a relatively recent addition.
+Carbon arc cutting (CAC), also referred to as gouging, is an arc cutting process that allows varying amounts of metal to be removed from a metal area using a carbon electrode.
+It is now used in conjunction with compressed air, becoming CAC-A.

-CAC-A requires very little to no surface preparation, but can require some post-cutting clean up.
-When the machine and cutting parameters are selected appropriately, it can be a very quick and effective way to cut and bevel in a multitude of industrial situations.
-For example when you have a weld defect on a large pipe, need to back gouge a full penetration weld or need to remove extra metal from an eighty-thousand-pound casting.
+CAC-A requires very little to no surface preparation, but does require some post-cutting cleanup.
+When the machine and cutting parameters are set appropriately, it can be a very quick and effective process for cutting and beveling in a multitude of industrial situations, such as when you need to rectify a weld defect on a large pipe, back-gouge a full penetration weld, or remove extra metal from an 80,000 pound casting.

 Objectives